-You must have noticed, while disconnecting a device from your Windows computer a Safely Remove Hardware and Eject Media icon appears in the system tray or the notification area.
-You are supposed click the icon to remove or eject the device you would want to.
+You must have noticed while disconnecting a device from your Windows computer a Safely Remove Hardware and Eject Media icon appears in the system tray or the notification area of Windows 11/10/8/7.
+You are supposed to click the icon to remove or eject the device you would want to.

 This is because, before disconnecting a device from your computer, it is essential to first prepare Windows for the change using the feature.
 Doing so ensures, Windows has stored any data back on the device and released the device from its hold.
 If you remove the device without using the Safely Remove Hardware feature, you run the risk of damaging your files and corrupting your data.